-- Check in with friends and neighbors frequently, especially those who may need assistance. - Donate food, money or your time. - Find ways to help others help themselves. - Get to know those who live around you as you work together and rebuild.
+- Check in with friends and neighbors frequently, especially those who may need assistance. - Donate food, money or your time. - Find ways to help others help themselves. - Help children and families who have lost homes and/ or been displaced from neighborhood schools stay connected to community activities and resources. - Get to know those who live around you as you work together and rebuild.